 Learn how to transform raw intelligence into actionable insight

-We’ve covered a lot of ground with the first two courses in Competitive Advantage Academy.
+We’ve covered a lot of ground with the first two courses in Crayon Academy.
 With the Activator course, we showed you how to get competitive intelligence into the hands of the people who need it.
 With the Architect course, we showed you how to build a formal CI function that makes a meaningful, measurable impact on your company.

 And now, with the Accelerator course, we’re focusing on analysis.
 By the time you finish the course (it takes less than an hour), you’ll know how to: